DigiBP/Team-Rivella/README.md

 5. Pufahl, L., Zerbato, F., Weber, B., & Weber, I. (2022).
 BPMN in healthcare: Challenges and best practices.
 Information Systems, 107(102013), 102013. https://doi.org/10.1016/j.is.2022.102013

+Despite this recommendation, effective implementation of online recruitment methods demands swift engagement of patients in the recruitment process.
+Additionally, it is imperative to ensure that individuals transitioning from the digital platform are promptly contacted and scheduled for a screening visit.
+Neglecting this aspect could render the online recruitment method inefficient and compromise its effectiveness.
 ## Disclaimer
 -